-In our trading segment, we will strive to improve our quality of service to customers by providing technical advice to customers, sourcing higher quality raw materials and expanding our product range while closely monitoring raw materials prices as well supply and demand trends.
+In our trading segment, we will strive to improve our quality of service to customers by providing technical advice to customers, sourcing higher quality raw materials and closely monitoring raw materials prices as well as supply and demand trends.

 In our manufacturing segment, we will focus on product development to increase our product range to existing customers as well as to increase our customer base.